jumpycalm/pn532-cloner/README.md

 # License

-Because source code from [mfoc-hardnested](https://github.com/nfc-tools/mfoc-hardnested) project is used and [mfoc-hardnested](https://github.com/nfc-tools/mfoc-hardnested) project under GPL-2.0 License.
+Because source code from [mfoc-hardnested](https://github.com/nfc-tools/mfoc-hardnested) project is used. [mfoc-hardnested](https://github.com/nfc-tools/mfoc-hardnested) project under GPL-2.0 License.
 This project must be under GPL license to comply with the [mfoc-hardnested](https://github.com/nfc-tools/mfoc-hardnested) project.

 # Support this project: